bearkid01/DSYoda/README.md

 Step One:

-  Extract numeric features from the JSON file only and achieved accuracy around 74%.
+  Extract numeric and categorical features from the JSON file and achieved accuracy around 74%.

   Model applied: SVM with RBF kernel

 Step Two:

   Feature Engineering from the text features.

+	EDA on text features. -- Done